openenergymonitor/guide/source/setup/connect.markdown

 ![emonpi-network-wizard3](/images/setup/emonpi-network-wizard3.png)

-- After selecting local WiFi network and entering password the emonPi will reboot and try and connect to local WiFi network.
+- After selecting local WiFi network and entering password the emonPi will turn off its own WiFi AP then reboot and try and connect to local WiFi network.

 *Note: if connection fails e.g. incorrect password, follow [instructions 1b](#1b-connect-to-ethernet) to connect temporary via Ethernet and use the Emoncms WiFi setup as detailed in [step 4](#4-connect-to-wifi-optional)*